core-wg/resource-directory/draft-ietf-core-resource-directory.md

 A Group has zero or one Multicast address attribute and is composed of zero or more  registrations (endpoints).
 A registration is associated with one endpoint (ep).
 A registration can be part of 0 or more Groups .
 A registration defines a set of links as defined for /.well-known/core.
 A Registration has six attributes:

 * one ep (endpoint with a unique  name)
-* one con (a string describing the scheme://authority part)
+* one con (a string typically describing the scheme://authority part)
 * one lt (lifetime),
 * one loc (location in the RD)
 * optional one d (domain for query filtering),